Morningstar88/20-Apps-to-Help-Earth/README.md

 ####We have most of the technology we need to run our own affairs, without interference from large scale organizations.
 This is a list of production/prototype mobile and web apps that solve water shortages, deforestation, poverty, job creation, microfinance.

-Problem: Food waste.
+##Problem: Food waste.
 Earth throws away half of it's food.
-Solution: Food sharing apps.
+##Solution: Food sharing apps.

-#Apps
+#Food Sharing Apps

 http://olioex.com/